-The audited financial statements for the Fund for the fiscal year ended October 31, 2022, and the report thereon of Cohen & Company, Ltd., are incorporated by reference from the Trust's Annual Report.
-The annual reports are available upon request and without charge by visiting the Fund's website at www.tocquevillefunds.com or by calling 1-800-697-3863.
+The audited financial statements for the Trust and the report thereon of Cohen & Company, Ltd. are incorporated by reference to the Trust's Form N-CSR for the fiscal year ended October 31, 2024.
+The financial statements are available upon request and without charge by visiting the Fund's website at www.tocquevillefunds.com or by calling 1-800-697-3863.